I have limited memories of this machine.

 Certainly I remember one of these at a customer in London.
 It used a proprietary UNIX derived operating system called BOS, or BULL OPEN SYSTEM.

 I’m not sure if it was badly overloaded or malfunctioning, but whatever the reason the one I used was exceedingly slow!

-The variant I touched wasn’t on an IP Network, and instead had a multitude of Serial RS/232 cabling at the back running Wyse and Digital VT series terminals.
+The variant I touched wasn’t on an IP Network, and instead had a multitude of Serial RS/232 cabling at the back running Wyse and Digital VT series terminals and printers.